hdehaini/cse15l-lab-reports/lab_report_3.md

 ## *-r*

-The `-r` is a very useful command that allows us to look through all files withen a given folder, rather than limiting us to only look through one file at a time.
+The `-r` is a very useful command that allows us to look through all files withen a given folder.
+This command extension could be very handy giving us the option to look through all files in a folder rather tahn limiting us to only look through one file at a time.

 ```
 $ grep -r fantastic